Life matters an answer for "Black lives Matter" And division

 So many have thanked me for my service and I will always be grateful.
 I pray that one day you and your husband might cause me to be grateful for yours.
 You will never be remembered as the First Lady of Color but soon forgotten after you leave the White House.
 You nor your husband shall ever divide us.
 I wish you no harm, but pray you will take your troubles to a land you no longer hate.
 Hate shall come and go but His love shall last forever.

-This is a column about three words of moral cowardice:
+This is a column about three words of moral cowardice:"All lives matter."

 Those words have risen as a kind of counter to "Black lives matter," the movement that coalesced in response to recent killings and woundings of unarmed African-Americans by assailants - usually police officers - who often go unpunished.
 Mike Huckabee raised that counter-cry last week, telling CNN, "When I hear people scream 'black lives matter,' I'm thinking, of course they do.
 But all lives matter.
 It's not that any life matters more than another."